Probably you have seen this graph quite many times, but we would like to include it here, once again.

-A customer service chatbot can be set up to reply the questions customers ask most frequently.
+A customer service chatbot can be set up to reply to the questions customers ask most frequently.

 Airlines and travel agencies have already seen the advantages that the chatbots can bring and start implementing them more and more often.

 Indeed, how often does an airline staff or a travel agent answer the following questions:

 - How much is the ticket from here to there?

 - Are there any rooms available in that hotel?

 - How much baggage can I take with me?